sirredbeard/awesome-wsl/README.md

 - [wsl-proxy](https://github.com/watzon/wsl-proxy) - A collection of 'proxy' batch files that can be used to route requests to the WSL version of a command. ![github project][githublogo]
 - [wslpath](https://github.com/laurent22/wslpath) - Easily convert Windows to WSL path names and vice-versa. ![github project][githublogo]
 - [wsl-open](https://github.com/4U6U57/wsl-open) - Open files with xdg-open in WSL from Windows applications. ![github project][githublogo]
-- [is-wsl](https://github.com/sindresorhus/is-wsl) - Check if the current process is running inside Windows Subsystem for Linux, useful for scripting. ![github project][githublogo]
+- [is-wsl](https://github.com/sindresorhus/is-wsl) - Check if the current process is running inside Windows Subsystem for Linux, useful for scripting.
+(Node implementation)![github project][githublogo]
+- [is_wsl](https://github.com/julien-h/is-wsl) - Check if the current process is running inside Windows Subsystem for Linux, useful for scripting.
+(Python implementation)![github project][githublogo]

 #### WSL-Specific Development Tools